leon-thomm/Ryven/docs/README.md

 # Welcome to the documentation page of pyScript!

 pyScript is a standalone software based on Python and Qt for runtime flow-based visual programming in Python.
-Please keep in mind that this is not a professional piece of software ad the code also isn't optimized for readability.
+Please keep in mind that this is not a professional piece of software and the code also isn't optimized for readability.
 It is currently not yet in a state of large package varieties of usable nodes.
-One of the most important concepts however is the process of creation of new nodes which is fairly easy while restrictions are kept very low (see section 'Creating new nodes').
+One of the most important concepts, however, is the process of creation of new nodes which is fairly easy while restrictions are kept very low (see section 'Creating new nodes').
 However if people keep creating new nodes, this might look very different in the future.
 For now, this is primarily for vp-enthusiasts who intend to create their nodes themselves and are looking for some inspiration.

 # Idea